Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with it!

 For this example, set the Send Every interval for both seconds to Every 30 seconds and click Create Component.

-Your device interface should now show the AHT20 component you created.
+The board page should now show the AHT20 component you created.

 After the interval you configured elapses, WipperSnapper automatically reads values from the sensor and sends them to Adafruit IO.